-where T is the noise-added seismic patch (training data), G is the ground truth patch, N is the noise patch extracted from the noisy part of the East Sea seismic section (noisy data), and r1 and r2 are random values ranging from 0.2~0.8 (r1 + r2 = 1).
-The dimensions of T, G and N are 50 × 50; G and N were extracted at a random location of the ground truth and noisy section.
+where T is the noise-added seismic patch (training data), G is the ground truth patch, N is the noise patch extracted from the noisy part of the East Sea seismic section (noisy data), and $r_1$ and $r_2$ are random values ranging from 0.2~0.8 ( $r_1 + r_2 = 1$ ).
+240 The dimensions of T, G and N are $50 \times 50$ ; G and N were extracted at a random location of the ground truth and noisy section.
 To increase the number of ground truth data, data augmentation was applied by zooming in/out and randomly rotating or flipping the data.
-In this study, training data were newly generated at every epoch with the fit\generator function in Keras (Keras Documentation, 2020).
+In this study, training data were newly generated at every epoch with the fit generator function in Keras (Keras Documentation, 2020).
 Therefore, the number of training data used in the training is determined by the size of minibatch and the number of iterations per epoch.
-The number of training using a mini-batch is called as iteration and the number of training using entire training data is called as epoch.
+The number of training using a mini-batch is called as iteration and the number 245 of training using entire training data is called as epoch.
 If one mini-batch passes through the training, one iteration ends.
 If all mini-batches pass through the training and entire training data has been used for training, one epoch ends.
-The mini-batch size was 128 and the number of iteration of an epoch was 220, thus the fit\generator function generated 28,160 training data patches at every epoch.
+Training data were newly generated at every epoch with the fit generator function in Keras (Keras Documentation, 2020).
+The mini-batch size was 128 and the number of iteration of an epoch was 220, thus the fit generator function generated 28,160 training data patches at every epoch.
+The fit generator function generated 28,160 data patches at every epoch because the mini batch size was 128 250 and the iteration of each epoch was 220.
+The epoch is a process using all training data, and iteration is a process using a minibatch; thus, an epoch usually consists of several iterations.